 Today there are as few as 200 surviving pink iguana individuals, all found within a very small habitat range on Wolf Volcano.
 Scientific studies are ongoing to understand more about this critically endangered reptile, and to protect them in their risky natural habitat on the slopes of an active volcano.

 All three Galapagos land iguana species are vulnerable to predation.
 Baby Galapagos land iguana predators include Galapagos hawks, especially when under one year old.
 While feral cats are capable of hunting larger iguanas up to four years of age.
 Other invasive species like goats, pigs and dogs also eat iguana eggs or destroy nests and habitat.
-An example of the impact of invasive species over time can be observed on Santiago island where the Galapagos land iguana has become extinct.

 Fortunately, today there are active conservation projects underway to protect Galapagos land iguanas.
-The Galapagos land iguana project supported by the Conservation Trust has gathered valuable data through tagging of adult iguana on various different islands.
+The Galapagos land iguana project supported by the Conservation Trust has gathered valuable data through tagging adult iguana on various different islands.
 This data was used to plan the successful reintroduction of land iguanas onto Santiago island in 2015, and also to monitor progress of the same population.

 If you enjoyed reading this article, then check out our other posts about Galapagos Birds and Animals.